 - The LED replacement bulbs emits light at a 110 degree pattern vs the 360 degree pattern given off by T8 fluorescent bulbs.
 In this case, only 30% of the light given off by the t8 fluorescent is actually hitting the intended target.
 This means you are not using all available light because the fluorescent bulb is also lighting the fixture.
 That's why fluorescent fixtures are brighter with reflectors.

 - 3. LED Transfer Light vs. Heat

 - A LED fixture uses its energy to produce light.
 Most lighting sources including fluorescent use heat to generate light which is why traditional incandescent, metal halide and fluorescent are losing favor with property owners.

 - 4. LED Still Gives Off Light at End-Of-Life

 - A fluorescent bulb at the end of its life is very simple to spot, because it is DEAD, nothing left.
 A T8 bulb is considered end-of-life at 60% of its light output, which equates to roughly 14,400 hours.
 LED replacement bulbs on the other hand, calculate the end of life at 70% which is approximately 50,000 hours.
 In order to keep up with LED, you will have to replace the T8 bulbs 3.5 times.

-- 5. LED Replacement Bulbs Have No Mercury
+- 5. LED Replacement Bulbs have no Mercury

 - One of the most important differences lies in the fact that there is no Mercury or Glass Content with LED lighting.
 In the State of Washington alone, over 10 Million lamps are disposed of in landfills each year.
-Those 10 Million lamps hold roughly 400lbs of toxic Mercury waste that gets deposited each year.
+Those 10 Million lamps hold roughly 400 pounds of toxic Mercury waste that gets deposited each year.
 Washington State estimates that only 2 out of 10 bulbs are effectively recycled.